zulip/zulip/CONTRIBUTING.md

 We recommend the following process for finding an issue to work on:

-1. Read the description of an issue and make sure you understand it.
+1. Read the description of an issue tagged with the "help wanted" label and make sure you understand it.
 2. If it seems promising, poke around the product
    (on [chat.zulip.org](https://chat.zulip.org) or in the development environment) until you know how the piece being